-“Who are they?” asked an online platform after coming across the first photos I took (Secret Chamber) of Die Antwoord in May 2009.
-And I replied:
+“Who are they?” asked an online platform after coming across the first photos (Secret Chamber) I took of Die Antwoord in May 2009.
+I replied:

 “Main dude is Ninja and his girl Yo-landi Visser.

 He kept saying ‘they is going worldwide’ and ‘Die fokken Antwoord are gonna blow’.

 I just took the pictures.

 He brought some friends along.

 Ninja is like a commander.
 He knows what he wants and has a clear vision.
 Was good to work with.

 Told me that soon they will be having the biggest rap rave jol in the world.
 Something about a pyramid of light.
 I don’t know.

 He believes that with my photos and their songs, using the ‘interweb’, they are ‘gonna go worldwide’ and become ‘super famous.’

 I believe it.